hugcapdevila/MultiProcessor-Architecture-Simulation/README.md

 # MultiProcessor-Architecture-Simulation
-Simulation of  a multiprocessor, where each core works independently with its memory.
+This is a simple simulation of  a multiprocessor, where each core works independently with its own memory.
+It also allows multiple processes to run simultaneously.

+To use it, download the files and compile the project using the makefile.